-Credit standards for loans to enterprises remained unchanged in 2023 Q3.
-Unchanged credit standards were applied on loans to large enterprises; loans for financing investments as well as on loans for meeting liquidity needs.
-Credit standards tightened slightly only on loans to small and medium-sized enterprises, as reported by solely one bank.
+Credit standards for loans to enterprises remained unchanged in 2024 Q1.
+Unchanged credit standards were applied on loans for financing investments as well as on loans for meeting liquidity needs.
+Credit standards eased slightly only on loans to small and medium-sized enterprises, and they remained unchanged for loans to large enterprises.

-Chart 1.
-Credit standards for loans to enterprises and anticipation for the next three months
+Chart 1 Credit standards for loans to enterprises and expectation for the next quarter1